 Woodworking at the Rebuilding Exchange in Lincoln Park

 Okay, now this place is cool.
 The Rebuilding Exchange is a non-profit whose mission is to create a market for reclaimed building materials.
 You can take their workshops to make all sorts of cool home goods — a cutting board, a triangle shelf, a bench, you name it.
 Their classes start at $50, but you get to take home something you literally built yourself!
-How’s that for a dinner conversation starter?
+How’s that for a conversation starter?

 Beadniks in Wicker Park